Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 ![Basic Scan result](./images/BN-scan8.png)

 ## Setup the VM To Accept Authenticated Scans
 1. Next, we goto to the VM and launch the Services pane by typing services in the search bar.
-Enable Remote Registry and turn it on (this will allow the scanner to connet to the VM registry and crawl to look for insecure registry): Double click on it → Start Type: Automatic → Apply/Start → OK.
+Enable Remote Registry and turn it on (this will allow the scanner to connet to the VM registry and crawl to look for insecure registry information): Double click on it → Start Type: Automatic → Apply/Start → OK.
 ![Launch services window on VM](./images/services.png)
 ![enable remote registry](./images/enable-rr.png)
 ![enable remote registry](./images/enable-rr2.png)